jilljenn/qna/README.md

 Comparing Rasch, DINA, MIRT, GenMA presented at the EC-TEL 2016 conference.

+Comments are welcome!
+See Authors below.

+## Requirements

 You first need to install [virtualenv](https://pypi.python.org/pypi/virtualenv) for Python 2.7. ``pypy`` is optional but I strongly suggest it for the DINA model, which is pretty slow to train.

 As scikit-learn relies on scipy, you may need [gfortran](http://www.scipy.org/scipylib/building/macosx.html#compilers-c-c-fortran-cython) as well.